 By Jim Flammang

-Vehicle Overview Introduced in 1985 as a rival to the first front-wheel-drive Chrysler minivans, the midsize truck-based Astro was Chevrolet’s original entrant into that market.
-Still available with either rear-wheel drive or all-wheel drive, the Astro is positioned between Chevrolet’s front-drive Venture minivan and its full-size rear-drive Express.
+Vehicle Overview Introduced in 1985 to compete against the first Chrysler minivans, the midsize-truck-based Astro was Chevrolet's original entrant into that market.
+It's available with rear- or all-wheel drive and is positioned between a true minivan and Chevrolet's full-size van, the Express.

-GMC’s Safari is nearly identical to the Astro, but Chevrolet’s van outsells its GMC cousin by a wide margin.
-Neither has been selling strongly against smaller, more modern front-wheel-drive minivans, and both declined significantly during 2003.
+GMC's Safari is nearly identical to the Astro, but Chevrolet's van outsells its GMC cousin by a wide margin.
+Neither van has been selling strongly against smaller, more modern front-wheel-drive minivans, and both declined significantly during 2003.
 For 2005, Chevrolet is introducing a new Uplander minivan that could attract customers who might otherwise have favored an Astro.

-Exterior Produced in a single body length, the Astro rides a 111.2-inch wheelbase and measures 189.8 inches long overall and stands 75 inches high.
+Exterior Produced in a single body length, the Astro rides a 111.2-inch wheelbase, measures 189.8 inches long overall and stands 75 inches high.
 A regular-length Dodge Caravan is nearly as long as the Astro, while the Dodge Grand Caravan stretches nearly 11 inches longer.
-Optional running boards help ease entry and exit in the Astro.
+Optional running boards help ease entry and exit.

 A sliding door is installed only on the passenger side, and swing-open rear cargo doors are standard.
 Dutch doors with a swing-up rear window on top and twin swing-out doors on the bottom are optional.
 A rear defogger is included with the Dutch-door setup.

-Interior Astro passenger vans are equipped with a tilt steering wheel, cruise control, and power windows, locks and mirrors.
-Eight-passenger seating consists of two front buckets and two rows of three-place bench seats.
-An optional seven-passenger configuration for the LT puts two second-row bucket seats in place of the bench; the LT may have optional leather seating.
+Interior Passenger vans are equipped with a tilt steering wheel, cruise control, and power windows, locks and mirrors.
+Eight-passenger seating consists of two front bucket seats and two rows of three-place bench seats.
+An optional seven-passenger configuration for the LT puts two second-row bucket seats in place of the bench.
+The LT van can be equipped with optional leather seating.
 With the second- and third-row seats removed, cargo space totals 170.4 cubic feet.

-Under the Hood A 4.3-liter V-6 engine produces 190 horsepower.
+Under the Hood A 4.3-liter V-6 produces 190 horsepower.
 The four-speed-automatic transmission incorporates a Tow/Haul mode that alters shift patterns when transporting heavy loads.
 A rear-drive passenger model can tow up to 5,400 pounds, while the Cargo Van is capable of pulling 5,700 pounds.
 All-wheel-drive Astros offer towing capacities that are 200 to 300 pounds lower.
-Passenger Astros have a 1,764-pound payload rating versus 1,667 pounds for all-wheel-drive models.
+Rear-drive passenger Astros have a 1,764-pound payload rating, versus a 1,667-pound rating for all-wheel-drive models.

 Optional all-wheel drive normally sends full power to the back wheels.
 When wheel slippage occurs, the system begins to deliver power to the front wheels until the Astro is able to regain traction.